-These famous attractions are staples of Rome, though there are ways to explore the city without fighting through crowds of tourists.
+These attractions are staples of Rome, though there are other ways to explore the city without fighting through crowds of tourists.

 1. Picnic At Villa Pamphili Park

-On a sunny day, you can find all the local Italians lounging out here on picnic blankets with bottles of wine and plates of cheese and fruit.
+On a sunny day, you can find all the local Italians lounging out here on picnic blankets with bottles of wine and picnics of cheese and fruit.

 It’s hard to believe this space is actually inside the city because the presence of nature is so strong.
 Giant fields of grass, towering trees, and numerous walking paths create a maze of greenery with endless routes to follow.

 2. Go Dancing At A Local Club